Canon 10D vs 1200D

 Studio photographers will appreciate that the Canon 10D (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Canon 1200D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 10D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.50x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.